-Information about the different ways you can edit an existing activity, including saving an activity in draft form.
+Information about the different ways you can edit an existing activity in Adobe Target, including saving an activity in draft form.

 Target provides various places in the UI where you can edit existing activities.
 The process varies depending on the method you choose.

 From the Activities page, hover over the activity you want to edit, then click the Edit icon.